railsrumble/railsrumble.github.com/about.markdown

 ### My company or organization would like to sponsor the event.
 How can I do that?

-Contact the contest [organizers](mailto:organizers@railsrumble.com).
+Contact the contest [organizers](http://railsrumble.com/contact).
 They'll hook you up, so you can hook us up.

 ### Who should I contact about media relations or for general inquiries?

-Contact [info@railsrumble.com](mailto:info@railsrumble.com) and we'll get back to you as soon as possible.
+[Contact us](http://railsrumble.com/contact) and we'll get back to you as soon as possible.